-Reference rates used in the certainty-equivalent projections, and the stochastic scenarios, are calibrated to the Euro swap rate curve without adjustments, at each valuation date.
-Where unavailable, rates at intermediate maturities were interpolated from the market data; swap rates with maturities greater than 50 years were set equal to the swap rate at the longest available maturity (i.e. the 50 year rate).
-The following table shows selected data.
+Reference rates used in the certainty-equivalent projections, and the stochastic scenarios, are calibrated to the Euro swap rates without adjustments, at each valuation date.
+Where unavailable rates at intermediate maturities were interpolated from the market data; swap rates with maturities greater than 50 years were set equal to the swap rate at the longest available maturity (the 50 year rate) The following table shows selected data.